iAradK/improving-Blockchain-Scalability-with-Hypergraph-Payment-Networks/README.md

 This repository contains the data and scripts used in the paper **"Improving Blockchain Scalability with Hypergraph Payment Networks"**.
 In addition to the the transaction used in the paper, we add the generate_transactions.py file the allows you to create realistice LN transactions based on the LN topology.
-The transaction simulator is based on [LNTrafficSimulator] (https://github.com/ferencberes/LNTrafficSimulator), created by Fernec et al.
+The transaction simulator is based on [LNTrafficSimulator] (https://github.com/ferencberes/LNTrafficSimulator), created by Ferenc et al.

 ## Repository Contents

 - **`Lightning_2022_10k_transactions.csv`**: The generated transaction dataset used in the paper.
 - **`1ml_2022_merchants_in_topology.txt`**: The merchant list used to generate transactions.
 - **`LN_data_2022.zip`**: The Lightning Network topology data.
-- **`LNTrafficSimulator-master`**: The LNTrafficSimulator directory.
+- **`LNTrafficSimulator`**: The LNTrafficSimulator directory.
 - **`generate_transactions.py`**: A transcation generator file.

 ## Overview